User Provisioning With SCIM

 Why SCIM?

 SCIM is an open standard that simplifies the process of centrally managing user identities.
-Compared to integrating directly with LDAP/AD, SQL, or other protocols, SCIM is a more modern and lightweight approach.
-From a developer standpoint, SCIM is much easier to work with.
+Compared to integrating directly with LDAP, Active Directory, or SQL, SCIM is a more modern and lightweight alternative.
+It offers a REST-based API, making it easier to implement.

 Cross-Domain User Provisioning